 - The Scottish Deerhound is an ancient dog breed that has a history stretching back thousands of years.
 Ancient Scots used to use these dogs to help them hunt and maintain a source of food for their families.
 As you can imagine, this breed is highly respected in Scotland.

 - Unlike many other dog breeds, there was no social stratification in who could own the Scottish Deerhound.
-Although many nobles kept this dog breed, it was still possible for farmers and other common folk to own a Scottish Deerhound without having to go bankrupt.
+Although many nobles kept this dog breed, it was still possible for farmers and other common folks to own a Scottish Deerhound without having to go bankrupt.

 - The Scottish Deerhound nearly went extinct in the late 1800s, and it had to be reconstituted using the Irish Wolfhound, to which it is now even more closely related than before.
 The start of the 20th century was a tumultuous time for many dog breeds, and the same can be said for the Scottish Deerhound.